Rabbits are brilliant and enjoy learning new things.

 Rabbit training takes time.
-In my opinion, that's the beauty of owning rabbits.
+That’s the beauty of owning rabbits.
 It gives us time to reflect on the now, the present moment and enjoy it.
 Rabbits require that we take time out to sit and watch and do nothing else.
-Besides getting a well-trained bunny for your efforts, you also get a short period of time each day to watch one of the most charming little creatures on earth explore, skip for joy generally entertain you.
-If you don't actually enjoy this interaction time, a bunny might not be right for you :-(
+Besides getting a well-trained bunny for your efforts, you also get a short time each day to watch one of the most charming little creatures on earth explore, skip for joy entertain you.
+If you don’t enjoy this interaction time, a bunny might not be right for you

 Dribbles usually indicate a bladder infection.
 Get your bunny to a rabbit-veterinarian where they will probably advise a course of antibiotics.
 If the dribbling stops, you know that that was the problem.
-(Watch out for antibiotics given by veterinarians not familiar with rabbits as companion animals) If the 'dribbles' are more than dribbles, or if the antibiotic doesn’t stop the problem, consider any factors that may be making your bunny feel insecure (new pet, house guests etc.), any of which can cause a bunny to mark their cage more often .
+(Watch out for antibiotics given by veterinarians not familiar with rabbits as companion animals) If the ‘dribbles’ are more than dribbles, or if the antibiotic doesn’t stop the problem, consider any factors that may make your bunny feel insecure (new pet, house guests etc.), any of which can cause a bunny to mark their cage more often.

-Rabbit clicker training is a great way of teaching your rabbit.
-It's a well proven method that has been used on dogs for years.
-Owners have found this type of rabbit training a great hands-free and initially voice-free way of communicating.
+Rabbit clicker training is great for teaching your rabbit.
+It’s a well-proven method that has been used on dogs for years.
+Owners have found this rabbit training tool a great hands-free and initially voice-free way of communicating.

-The clicker makes a short, distinctive 'click' noise when pressed and given at the right time it can give a signal to your rabbit.
-The clicker sound on its own is meaningless to your rabbit but it becomes significant as soon as it is paired with something your rabbit values, such as a pellet of food, or a small treat.
+The clicker makes a short, distinctive ‘click’ noise when pressed and given at the right time it can give a signal to your rabbit.
+The clicker sound on its own is meaningless to your rabbit, but it becomes significant as soon as we pair it with something your rabbit values, such as a pellet of food, or a small treat.

-When you click the clicker your basically saying 'well done', good job' etc and your rabbit associates the click sound with a treat and will want to repeat whatever it was that got them the treat in the first place.
-Your rabbit will quickly learn behaviours and actions that you want them to do.
+When you click the clicker you’re saying well done, good job, etc. and your rabbit associates the click sound with a treat and will want to repeat whatever it was that got them the treat in the first place.
+Your rabbit will quickly learn behaviors and actions that you want them to do.

-Rabbits are clever, like I said but it's sound they associate with rather than words.
-They come when they are called and can recognise their own name, they also know when it's 'dinner time', but it's probably more of a connection with tone rather than the understanding of actual words.
-This is why the clicker works so well, it's purely about sound association.
+Rabbits are clever, but it’s sound they associate with rather than words.
+They come when they are called and can recognize their own name, they also know when it’s ‘dinner time’, but it’s probably more of a connection with tone rather than the understanding of actual words.
+This is why the clicker works so well, it’s purely about sound association.

-The clicker can be anything from a store bought fancy brand or just a pen with a press down top.
-You could even used your tongue if you can make the sound easily enough.
+The clicker can be anything from a store-bought, fancy brand or just a pen with a press down top.
+You could even use your tongue if you can make the sound easily enough.

 Clicker training is a pleasant and fun way for your rabbit to learn and for you to teach.
 It is communication and problem solving and both you and your rabbit will be working together as a team.